What is thoracentesis?

 After the procedure, your blood pressure, pulse, and breathing will be watched.
 The dressing over the puncture site will be checked for bleeding or other fluid.
 If you had an outpatient procedure, you will go home when your healthcare provider says it’s OK.
 Someone will need to drive you home.

-At home, you can go back to your normal diet and activities if instructed by your healthcare provider.
+At home, you can go back to your normal diet and activities if advised by your provider.
 You may need to not do strenuous physical activity for a few days.

 - Redness or swelling of the needle site